 3. Big Launcher

 Do you have people in your life complaining about how they wish their phone was just a phone?
-If so, Big Launcher might be exactly what they’re looking for.
+If so, Big Launcher (no longer available) might be exactly what they’re looking for.
 Big Launcher wasn’t exclusively developed for seniors.
 Instead, it was designed for people who wanted to dumb down their overly complicated smartphone.
 Big Launcher rejigs Android into a simplified user interface that “just works.”
 Additionally, as the name implies, everything on screen is “bigified.”
 This makes icons clear and easy to differentiate, something visually-impaired persons can appreciate.

 As with the other launchers mentioned, Big Launcher brings essential apps and contacts to the home screen.
 The UI revamps everything from application icons to text messages, making them larger and easy to read.
 It even makes notifications full screen, ensuring missed calls or texts don’t go unnoticed.